 - Does he confuse sounds that are similar such as "hat" and "cat"?
 Does he struggle to find the right word?

 - Can she remember rhymes?
 If you say a rhyming phrase with a word missing, can she supply the correct response?

 - Does he recognize the letters in his own name?
-A preschooler should be aware of print around him — understanding that that those squiggles on road signs and cereal boxes are letters that make up words, just like the letters in his name.
+A preschooler should be aware of print around him — understanding that those squiggles on road signs and cereal boxes are letters that make up words, just like the letters in his name.

 - Does she know her ABCs?
 By 4, she should be able to name the letters of the alphabet and recognize their shapes.